 Our Class Agreement

-- We will look after things in our classroom and around school and share these with each other.
+We will always look after things in our classroom and share these with each other.

-- We will listen carefully to adults and other children.
+We will listen to adults and other children.

-- We will take turns to speak and put our hands up on the carpet.
+We will take turns to speak and put our hands up.